nguyenan11/personal-website/README.md

 * Google [Fonts](https://fonts.google.com/)
 * Small [icons](https://fontawesome.com/) across the site

-And for any other pictures, it's our friendly google.com
+And for any other pictures, it's our friend google.com